zuozhenggh/learning-library/oic-integration-library/core-competencies/get-started-oic/create-flow/create-flow.md

 3. Click **Activate**.

-    The activation will complete in a few seconds.
-If activation is successful, a status message is displayed in the banner at the top of the page, and the status of the integration changes to *Active*.
+    The activation will be complete in a few seconds.
+Once activation is successful, a status message is displayed in the banner at the top of the page, and the status of the integration changes to *Active*.

 You may now **proceed to the next lab**.